uiceds/cee-492-project-2025-gasc/cee492_report.typ

 #v(1.0em)

 In addition to model improvements, the team has begun evalauating existing industry and academic sources in order to better contexualize the findings of this project.
-Initial sources come from The _Journal of Hydrology_ @Anderson, _River Research and Applications_ @Brown, _Water Resources Research_ @Davis, and the _Journal of the Transportation Research Board_ @Yousefpour.
+Initial sources come from The _Journal of Hydrology_ @Anderson, _River Research and Applications_ @Brown, _Water Resources Research_ @Davis, and the _Journal of the Transportation Research Board_ @Yousefpour2021.

 #v(1.0em)